arlantat/teamfight-tactician/README.md

 ```

 ### Developer's Thought
-This application is the product of my passion for programming and my love with TFT.
+This application embodies my passion for programming and my love with TFT.
 I have been hardstuck at Master, but after developing this app, I finally reach Challenger (which is the highest rank in the game, 2 tiers above Master for those who are unaware).
 More functionalities coming real soon, as I continue to enjoy pro-gaming!